Is Grace affiliated with any denomination?

 - The North American Mission Board (NAMB) for mission work in the United States and Canada

 - The International Mission Board (IMB) for mission work around the world

 - The Ethics and Religious Liberty Commission (ERLC) which is the public policy arm of the SBC and is dedicated to addressing social, moral, and ethical concerns with particular attention on their impact on American families and their faith.

 - The Annuity Board which allows workers in Southern Baptist entities and churches to invest in a retirement program

 - The Southern Baptist Foundation which was established to provide a wide range of investment and estate planning services for Southern Baptist Convention agencies, institutions and individuals.
 Its objective is to support the Convention in its goal of spreading the gospel.

 Grace also cooperates with churches on a local level to do work through the Northshore Baptist Association and we cooperate with other Louisiana churches through the Louisiana Baptist Convention to do work in our state.

 Is Grace an independent church or does the denomination tell them what to do?

-No one, other than the Lord Jesus, tells a Southern Baptist church what to do.
+Southern Baptist church’s are self governed.
 All Southern Baptist churches are independent but choose to work together or cooperate to train and send out workers to spread the Gospel around the world.

 How is Grace organized?